-If you were receiving Partner Allowance before that date, you can keep receiving it as long as you still qualify.
+If you were getting Partner Allowance before that date, you must still qualify by meeting the income and assets test.

 Eligibility & payment rates

 An income test and an assets test are used to work out your payment rate.
 The test resulting in the lowest payment rate will apply.

 Property and items you or your partner own or have an interest in, including assets held outside Australia, can affect your payment.

-Your eligibility and the amount you are paid can be affected by things including:
+Your eligibility and the amount you’re paid can be affected by many things.